-In order to receive workers’ compensation benefits in Iowa, your employer must have notice or knowledge of your injury within 90 days of the day that the injury occurred.
+To receive workers’ compensation benefits in Iowa, your employer must have notice or knowledge of your injury within 90 days of the day that the injury occurred.
 If you do not notify your employer within 90 days, you could be denied benefits.
-There are also two-year and three-year statute of limitation guidelines that can impact whether or not you are able to receive or continue receiving benefits to treat your injury.
+There are also two-year and three-year statute of limitation guidelines that can impact whether or not you can receive or continue receiving benefits to treat your injury.
 Specific information about those guidelines can be found in this document provided by the Iowa Workforce Development Division of Workers’ Compensation.

 3. Work Related Injury Doctor Visits

 Before visiting a doctor to treat the injury you experienced at work, it’s important that you check in with your employer first.
 Iowa Workers’ Compensation law stipulates that your employer may choose where to send you for medical care to treat a work-related injury.
 If you go to a doctor’s office or hospital without permission from your employer, you may be financially responsible for any bills that you receive from the healthcare provider you visited.

 If your loved one or someone you depended on financially died as a result of an injury sustained while on the job, you will likely be eligible to receive what is known as “death benefits.”
 Death benefits are provided to surviving spouses and children of employees who succumbed to their injuries.
 A surviving spouse can be eligible to receive death benefits for life or until they remarry.
 Surviving children can be eligible to receive benefits until they turn 18, or 25 if they were fully dependent on the income and financial support of the deceased individual.

 In the event that a settlement between you and your employer is necessary, there are four different types of workers’ compensation settlements that the Workers’ Compensation Commissioner could approve.
 The first type of settlement is known as full commutation.
 A full commutation will provide one lump sum at once to account for all remaining future benefits.